Stages Of A Breakup: What To Expect & How To Heal Amid Heartbreak

 Currently, I work with clients in 31 countries around the world – many of whom are grieving the loss of a person and a relationship that wasn’t supposed to ever go away.
 I have not only been emotionally suicidal myself, but I talk to people every day who are emotionally suicidal due to the soul-shattering pain of a breakup with a selfish, emotionally unintelligent individual who lacks self-awareness, empathy, maturity, and a life outside of their egoic needs.
 They may also believe that the truth has versions.

 I see the Stages of a Breakup that people are in, in real-time, every day.
+Experiencing a range of emotions after a breakup is completely normal, but not everyone goes through the same emotional process.

 Through the years, I have noticed many common denominators when it comes to the Stages of a Breakup with a toxic ex.